Cray-HPE/docs-csm/operations/system_admin_toolkit/usage/Change_CFS_Version.md

 - If the system contains more than 1000 components, CFS V2 will return an error as the response size is too large for the system to handle in a single query.

-## Limitations on CFS V3 Support

-As mentioned above, usage of the CFS V3 API is only supported for the `sat status` command.
-The following commands use CFS V2:

-- `sat bootprep` uses the CFS V2 API to create configurations.
-- `sat bootsys` uses the CFS V2 API to check for active CFS sessions.